george-viaud/AwsCliBashTools/README.md

 ## Suggested Installation

-To use these scripts from anywhere on your system, it's recommended to move it to a central location and then include that location in your system's `PATH`.
+To use these scripts from anywhere on your system, it's recommended to move the project folder to a central location and then include that location in your system's `PATH`.

 ### Moving the Script